The SMART Guide To Home Buying

 Make sure that you speak with several people as you shop for a Realtor®.
 It’s easy to get started.
 Pick up the phone and call a reputable local broker, surf the web or better yet, get a referral.

 Here’s how I work: I work for you first and a paycheck second.
-That may sound odd, but my reputation is built by my clients, and it is much more valuable to me to get your referral and glowing praise than a few extra dollars at closing.
+That may sound odd, but my reputation is earned by succeeding with each of my clients, and it is much more valuable to me to get your referral and glowing praise than a few extra dollars at closing.

 Remember, you are hiring an agent to work for you.
 But also understand, the Realtor® has a choice as well.
 If you seem unenthusiastic, disorganized or less than truthful during the interview process, good agents will pick up on that and can, in turn, decline to work for you.
 Partnership is a two-way street.
 When I provide 100% dedication, I deserve it back.